...

 • The Auditing Office is an independent department directly subordinate to the Board of Directors.
 Wisdom carry out internal audit to assist the Board of Directors and mangers in inspecting and reviewing defects in the internal control systems as well as measuring operational effectiveness and efficiency, and shall make timely recommendations for improvements to ensure the sustained operating effectiveness of the systems and to provide a basis for review and correction.

-• There is a Chief Auditing Officer and 2 auditors in Auditing office.
+• There are 2 full time auditors in Auditing office.
 The appointment, dismissal, evaluation, and compensation of the Company’s internal auditors are performed based on the rules of the “Personnel Recruitment Assignments,” “Appointment and Training Assignments,” “Performance Appraisal Assignments,” and “Application Rules for Resignation.”
 Their evaluation is performed once every year.
 The above-mentioned appointment will be submitted to the Audit Committee and the Board of Director for review and approval.
 Performance Appraisal and compensation actions will be submitted to the Chairman.
 The above-mentioned rules have been disclosed in the Company’s internal Control of Payroll.

 • Plan and implement the annual audit plan and issue audit report according to the company's Internal Control System and the relevant regulations of the TWSE.